claustromaniac/httpz/readme.md

 It also gets along with the [Temporary Containers][TC] extension, which I recommend.

 Interested in more recommendations?
 Head over to the [ghacks-user.js][user.js] GitHub repository.
-It is an amazing project for hardening Firefox that I am proud to have contributed to, and a great source of information (including extension recommendations).
+It is an amazing project for hardening Firefox that I have contributed to, and a great source of information (including extension recommendations).

 Limitations
 ------------